atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 y
 The Toitrnev to london, ir'g
-: Indeed I shall not be happy with
-“young Lewfon, " replied Farmy; • “it “is utterly impossible' '
+: Indeed I shall not be happy with young Lewfon, " replied Farmy; • it is utterly impossible' '

-You will not be happy with, any “body, with .Such; a Set oiv notions iri “your head, I. do not See how you
+You will not be happy with, any body, with .Such; a Set oiv notions iri your head, I. do not See how you
 / '
 can poffibiy, with those notions, be
 - '■ '. ■ I
-“happy at ally ■.
+happy at ally ■.
 :.
 0.. -.'
 V.. •.
 'N ty.. ^
 • •• i, -. _ i: v i V. ^ t;
-“People wlio are not low treirrselves, " ialdi Mrs. Selbyi “caifnot like those“ “are : and I am nqt in the. least “furprteed at fanny’s, objeding tq
-“ydustg Lewfon.
-I really wonder you “should think of him yourself; ^bujt “yoiir ideas are fo' grovelling; that yoii “canhot bear anybody except those tfyf ' C V V -. - ft - -
-“who have the same, and want your “daughter and me to think as vulgarly f/as‘'yoii do.
+People wlio are not low treirrselves, " ialdi Mrs. Selbyi caifnot like those are : and I am nqt in the. least furprteed at fanny’s, objeding tq ydustg Lewfon.
+I really wonder you should think of him yourself; ^bujt yoiir ideas are fo' grovelling; that yoii canhot bear anybody except those tfyf ' C V V -. - ft - - who have the same, and want your daughter and me to think as vulgarly f/as‘'yoii do.
 I affure you, however, that
 V
 ft